 The Group operates in an environment where, by their very nature, surgical procedures are being undertaken on infirm, and sometimes highly infirm, patients.
-In an increasingly litigious hospital atmosphere, the Group may be subject to litigation.
+In an increasingly litigious setting (i.e. a hospital), the Group may be subject to litigation.
 However, it should be noted that the Group's whole ethos is to minimise the risks to which those patients are exposed and to aid their effective and speedy recovery.
-It is also the case that no such litigation has ever been taken against the Group or its products.
+It is also the case that to date no such litigation has been taken against the Group or its products.